Foundation Mathematics 1 and 2

 What about after uni?

-On successful completion of the BEng degree, you will be closer to realising your ambition to work in electronics.
-With the surging interest and demand in robotics and electronics, the range of electronic engineering related roles is increasing, with more businesses and organisations seeking to be forefront of technological advancements.
+With the surging interest and demand in robotics and electronics, the range of roles is increasing, with more businesses and organisations seeking to be forefront of technological advancements.
+On successful completion of the BEng degree, equipped with a specialism in electronic engineering, you will be one step closer to careers in this exciting field.

-Popular industries for graduate roles include automotive electronics, aeronautics, process engineering, gaming, consumer electronics, technical sales, avionics, banking and commerce, wireless networks, security and surveillance, and sustainable energy.
+Popular industries for graduate include automotive electronics, aeronautics, process engineering, gaming, consumer electronics, technical sales, avionics, banking and commerce, wireless networks, security and surveillance, and sustainable energy.